pmanot/Evolution/README.md

 grasp how there traits slowly mutate and change in a collection of these "cells" and how the group or collection slowly "evloves" to only allow the survival of the most efficient cells based on the environmental constraints.

-Inspired by channels such as 3blue1brown (youtube: https://www.youtube.com/c/3blue1brown) and Primer (youtube: https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ), I hope this proves as a useful and playfull tool to help understand the underlying complexities of group behaviour and changes while being able to visually express seemingly arbitrary numbers that can be played around with to help show people how beautiful relationship between the actions an individual and a group is when put in an environment with some form of constraints
+Inspired by channels such as 3blue1brown (youtube: https://www.youtube.com/c/3blue1brown) and Primer (youtube: https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ), I hope this proves as a useful and playful tool to help understand the underlying complexities of group behaviour in a closed system while being able to visually express seemingly arbitrary numbers that can be played around with to help show people how beautiful the relationship between an individual and a group is when put in an environment with some form of constraints